jtarchie/github-pullrequest-resource/README.md

 ### `in`: Clone the repository, at the given pull request ref

 Clones the repository to the destination, and locks it down to a given ref.
+It is important to specify `version: every`, otherwise you will only ever get the latest PR.

 Submodules are initialized and updated recursively, there is no option to to disable that, currently.